HURON COUNTY ECONOMIC DEVELOPMENT BOARD

 John Kiser (Vice-Chair)

-John is a Senior Relationship Manager, Business Banking at Libro Credit Union in Exeter and has worked in the financial services industry for over 35 years.
-John’s experience includes banking, lending, finance, leadership, teaching, and coaching.
+John is the Regional Manager Business Banking, Huron-Perth & Haldimand-Norfolk Regions at Libro Credit Union.
+John has worked in the financial services industry for over 35 years.
+John’s experience includes leadership, finance, relationship management, teaching, and coaching.
 John serves on several Huron County boards and committees and is always eager to use his unique skillset to support local businesses and entrepreneurs in the community.

 Warden of Huron County & Mayor of ACW